 If you’re searching for “vocational nursing programs near me,” you’re in the right place.
 Our in-person Vocational Nursing program will only take you 60 weeks to complete.
 Once finished, you will be able to sit for the NCLEX exam.
 With these classes, you could enhance your technical and interpersonal skills which will help you to become a well-rounded healthcare professional.

 Our highly trained professors want to help you meet the requirements for becoming a certified LVN, prepare you for taking the licensure exam, and introduce you to the qualities and skills you’ll need as a nurse.
 If this program seems like the right fit for you, there is no better time than now to request more information!
-Get started and enroll in NCC’s Vocational Nursing Diploma Program today!
+Get started and enroll in National Career College's Vocational Nursing Diploma Program today!